ryanndelion/mirovia-world/Public/README.md

 ---
 # Campaign Primer

+* [[Session 0 Notes]] can be found here, alongside the house rules and various safety tools.
 - Level 9 campaign, focus on epic fantasy and questing.
-- Starting point: the party are important denizens or patrons in a city (which city TBD).
-They have adventured together in the past, but have eventually settled into positions of power within or near the city.
+We begin in [[Nionosea]], the largest city in [[Ancosia]], where our intrepid heroes have settled down after their days of adventuring ended.
+- For a quick rundown on the power structures and important characters in [[Nionosea]], see the articles on the [[Ancosian Republic]] and [[Important Figures in Nionosea]].
 - Danger level: high.
 The party is expected to interact with relatively powerful beings.
 Risk of death is high.

 ---